 - D. For purposes of this program, an employee is presumed to be under the influence of drugs if a urine test or other authorized testing procedure shows drug usage as set forth in the rules for the Agency for Health Care Administration (Fla.
 Admin.
-Code R 59A-24). - E. Legal medications (over-the-counter) or prescription drugs may also affect the safety of the employee, fellow employees or members of the public.
-Therefore, any employee who is taking any over-the-counter medications or prescription drug which might impair safety, performance, or any motor functions shall advise his/her direct management representative of the possible impairment before reporting to work under the influence of such medication or drug.
+Code R 59A-24). - Ε. 22 Legal medications (over-the-counter) or prescription drugs may also affect the safety of the employee, fellow employees or members of the public.
+23 Therefore, any employee who is taking any over-the-counter medications or 24 prescription drug which might impair safety, performance, or any motor 25 functions shall advise his/her direct management representative of the 26 possible impairment before reporting to work under the influence of such 27 28 medication or drug.
 A failure to do so may result in disciplinary action.
-If Management, in consultation with Employee Health Services, determines that the impairment does not pose a safety risk, the employee will be permitted to work.
-Otherwise, management may offer a change in work schedule, temporarily reassign the employee or place the employee in an appropriate leave status during the period of impairment.
-Improper use of "prescription drugs" is prohibited and may result in disciplinary action.
-Improper use of prescription drugs includes, but is not limited to, use of multiple prescriptions of identical or interchangeable drugs, and/or consumption of excessive quantities of individual or therapeutically interchangeable drugs, and/or inappropriately prolonged duration of consumption of drugs, and/or consumption of prohibited drugs for other than valid medical purposes.
-For the purpose of this Program, consumption of any drug by the employee of more than the manufacturer's maximum recommended daily dosage, or for a longer period of time than recommended (unless otherwise prescribed by employee's physician), or of any prohibited drug prescribed for or intended for another individual, or for other than a valid medical purpose shall be construed to constitute improper use.
-Prescription medication shall be kept in its original container (unless approved in advance by management) if such medication is taken during working hours or on City property.
+If Management, in consultation with Employee Health Services, determines 29 that the impairment does not pose a safety risk, the employee will be 30 permitted to work.
+Otherwise, management may offer a change in work 31 32 schedule, temporarily reassign the employee or place the employee in an appropriate leave status during the period of impairment.
+Improper use of 33 "prescription drugs" is prohibited and may result in disciplinary action.
+34 Improper use of prescription drugs includes, but is not limited to, use of 35 36 multiple prescriptions of identical or interchangeable drugs, and/or consumption of excessive quantities of individual or therapeutically 37 interchangeable drugs, and/or inappropriately prolonged duration of 38 consumption of drugs, and/or consumption of prohibited drugs for other 39 than valid medical purposes.
+For the purpose of this Program, consumption 40 of any drug by the employee of more than the manufacturer's maximum 41 42 recommended daily dosage, or for a longer period of time than recommended (unless otherwise prescribed by employee's physician), or of 43 any prohibited drug prescribed for or intended for another individual, or for 44 other than a valid medical purpose shall be construed to constitute improper 45 use.
+Prescription medication shall be kept in its original container (unless 46 approved in advance by management) if such medication is taken during 47 working hours or on City property.
+48

-F. Refusal to submit to, or efforts to tamper with, a drug test will subject the employee to dismissal.

-Refusal is defined as follows:

-Refuse to submit (to an alcohol or controlled substances test) means that an employee:

-- (a) fails to provide adequate breath or blood for testing without a valid medical explanation after he or she has received notice of the requirement for alcohol testing; or - (b) fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received notice of the requirement for urine testing; or - (c) engages in conduct that clearly obstructs the testing process; or - G. Except as provided herein, failure to pass a drug test will result in disciplinary action, up to and including dismissal. - H. Violations of drug prohibitions can subject an employee to disciplinary action, up to and including dismissal and will be imposed for a first offense absent mitigating circumstances.
+- F. Refusal to submit to, or efforts to tamper with, a drug test will subject the employee to dismissal.
+Refusal is defined as follows: Refuse to submit (to an alcohol or controlled substances test) means that an employee: fails to provide adequate breath or blood for testing without a valid (a) medical explanation after he or she has received notice of the requirement for alcohol testing; or (b) fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received notice of the requirement for urine testing; or (c) engages in conduct that clearly obstructs the testing process; or G. Except as provided herein, failure to pass a drug test will result in - H. Violations of drug prohibitions can subject an employee to disciplinary action, up to and including dismissal and will be imposed for a first offense absent mitigating circumstances.
 The fact that discipline is imposed for violations of this program will not prevent the imposition of further discipline, including termination, if an employee's certification is suspended or revoked, or otherwise affected in connection with a program violation.